 Lectures: Lectures will be posted on the Canvas site.
 Lecture format will be video files of powerpoint presentations presented by Dr. Patterson.
 In addition, weekly vocabulary and review questions will be posted on the courses Canvas site.
-Students should read the Helfman chapters assigned for a given week, watch lecture videos, and study vocabulary and review questions prior to taking a weekly timed (30 min) quiz, which will be open-note and administered in Canvas.
+Students should read the text chapters assigned for a given week, watch lecture videos, and study vocabulary and review questions prior to taking a weekly timed (30 min) quiz, which will be open-note and administered in Canvas.
 Quiz questions will be pulled from a question bank and randomized, so no two students will take the exact same quiz.

 Weekly Quizzes: Quizzes will be available on the Canvas site.
 You will have access to each quiz for one week.
-Each quiz will be available from midnight on the Sunday and disappear on Saturday at 11:59 p.m. of a given week.
+Each quiz will be available from midnight on Sunday until Saturday at 11:59 p.m. of a given week.
 Once you open a quiz, you will have a maximum of 30 minutes to answer 10 questions.
 The questions will be randomly pulled from a bank of 50 questions for each week.
 Questions will be locked once answered, so there will be no opportunity to go back to previous questions.
 There will be no quizzes during exam weeks, thus a total of 12 quizzes will be given.
 The two lowest grades will be dropped, including zeros.

-Review/Discussion Sessions: Weekly review/discussion sections will be held on Wednesday evenings at 7 p.m. eastern time.
+Review/Discussion Sessions: Weekly review/discussion sections will be held a set evening each week at 7 p.m. eastern time.
 These sessions will be conducted in zoom, with weekly links posted on the course webpage.
 Zoom sessions will be recorded and posted for those who could not attend.
 Bring questions on material covered up to that point in the course.
 These sessions will last 1 hour unless students run out of questions.

 Exams: There will be three exams given during the course; see syllabus for dates.
 Exams will be available and proctored through an exam-taking app (HonorLock) that will be described in greater detail prior to first exam.
-Students will be required to have a web cam available to view while taking the exam; cameras integrated into laptops or tablets will suffice.
-Exam format will be 10 fill in the blank (1 pt each), 6 definitions (4 pts each), 4 short answer questions (8 pts each), and two long-answer questions (17 pts each).
+Students are required to have a web cam while taking the exam; cameras integrated into laptops or tablets will suffice.
+Exam format will be 10 fill-in-the-blank (1 pt each), 6 definitions (4 pts each), 4 short answer questions (8 pts each), and two long-answer questions (17 pts each).
 We will review the exam format prior to the first exam.

 Paper Assignment: Each student will select a fish family of ecological or economic importance to Florida.
+A list of potential families will be posted in Week 8.
+Students will email Dr. Patterson there top three family choices and families will be assigned in the order emails are received.
 Topics to be covered include the family's taxonomic diversity, evolutionary history and phylogeny, unique anatomical characters, predominant ecology (e.g., longevity, growth, reproductive mode, feeding ecology, life history strategy, etc.) among species in the group, human impacts, and conservation status.
-Your paper should be 8-10 pages, double-spaced, and 12-pt Times New Roman font.
-You may use subheadings between sections but otherwise leave no extra spacing between paragraphs.
+Papers should be 8-10 pages, double-spaced, and 12-pt Times New Roman font.
+Subheadings may be used between sections but otherwise leave no extra spacing between paragraphs.

-Grading: Course grade will be based on weekly quizzes (20%), participation in paper discussions (10%), exam grades (20% each; 60% total), and paper assignment (20%).
+Grading: Course grade will be based on weekly quizzes (20%), exam grades (20% each; 60% total), and paper assignment (20%).
 The grading scale is below; see current UF policies for assigning grade points: http://gradcatalog.ufl.edu/index.php.